All Episodes

 Everything's one thing behind.

-Um okay, so that means that he will be 25.
+Okay, so that means that he will be 25.

 We saw Jimmy Kimmel's show was cancelled.

-It's very cloudy and murky murky.
+It's very cloudy and murky.

 I don't understand what's happening right now.

-My industry doesn't understand what's happening right now, but what they do understand is our freedom of speech is being attacked.
+But what they do understand is our freedom of speech is being attacked.

-He said, You guys were so afraid of being cancelled.
+He said, you guys were so afraid of being cancelled.

 You went out and you screamed and you yelled about being cancelled.